 Mullin is a tiny town located in the state of Texas.
-With a population of 129 people and just one neighborhood, Mullin is the 1036th largest community in Texas.
-Much of the housing stock in Mullin was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 131 people and just one neighborhood, Mullin is the 1036th largest community in Texas.
+Mullin has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Mullin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mullin are a mix of both white- and blue-collar jobs.
 Overall, Mullin is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Mullin who work in office and administrative support (18.87%), management occupations (15.09%), and personal care services (11.32%).